yegor256/blog/_drafts/_sticky.md

 {% jb_picture_body %}

-Let's say, we need an object that will encrypt the data.
-Speaking in a more object-oriented way, it will encapsulate the data and become its encrypted form.
+Let's say, we need an object that will encrypt the text.
+Speaking in a more object-oriented way, it will encapsulate the text and _become_ its encrypted form.
 Here is how we will use it (let's create [tests first]({% pst 2017/mar/2017-03-24-tdd-that-works %})):